jorgeferminrl/js-master/README.md

 18.- Calculator

-19.- Functions - Including function parameters
+19.- Functions - Functions being called inside other functions, with parameters